ryanmmmmm/todoApp/README.md

 * Timeboxed exercise at 3 to 3.5 hours to show velocity
 * Show understanding of express structure
 * show composable authentication layer
-* show ability to test controller and REST route
+* show ability to test a model function
-* show understanding of other REST method basic setup.
+* show understanding of other REST method basic setup even tho not implemented.
 PUT/DELETE/CREATE
 * Show I know how to use git and github

 ## Assumptions